The Office 365 Disclaimer Function

 Learn more about email disclaimers in this article.

-In essence, the Microsoft 365 (formerly Office 365) disclaimer function is not designed for high-quality HTML email signature design or management.
-Its main purpose is really to add the aforementioned legal text, so you end up missing out on all the opportunities that the email signature channel can offer your business.
-For many organizations, the native Microsoft 365 (formerly Office 365) disclaimer function is simply not good enough when it comes to email signature management.
+In essence, the Office 365 disclaimer function is not designed for high-quality HTML email signatures.
+Its main purpose is really to add legal text only.
+For many organizations, the native Office 365 disclaimer function is not enough when it comes to email signature management.